thatdogmachine/tdm_litellm_wrapper/README.md

     - Remember to set a max budget
     - Set that budget really low until you satisfy yourself it will block requests
 - Create a user: http://localhost:4000/ui/?login=success&page=users
+    - Remember to add the user to the team created previously to inherit the budget constraint
 - Create a Virtual Key: http://localhost:4000/ui/?login=success&page=api-keys
-    - Make sure you are logged in as the `admin` user or you won't see the necessary options
+    - Make sure you are logged in as the `admin` user or you may not see the necessary options

 ## Configuring your Agent / Client